samuel-sousa/Master_thesis_experiments/README.md

 # Experimentos_Mestrado

-This project stores the code used in the experiments of my Master's at UNIFESP.
+This project stores the code used in the experiments for my Master's at UNIFESP.

 It includes the following files:
   - app_algoritmos.py (classification code);